National Day for Truth and Reconciliation — Sept. 30

-A National Day of Truth and Reconciliation was officially recognized for the first time in 2021 on Sept.
+A National Day for Truth and Reconciliation was officially recognized for the first time in 2021 on Sept.
 30. This day, Orange Shirt Day, seeks to honour the survivors and children who did not make it home from Canada’s Residential School System and increase awareness around this shameful part of our country’s history, as we continue on the path towards reconciliation.

 The Indigenous Affairs Office and the Indigenous Advisory Circle, along with the Indigenous Student Support Group, organize a number of initiatives, activities, and learning opportunities, in partnership with local Indigenous communities and Elders.

 Webinar screenings courtesy of National Centre for Truth and Reconciliation will run daily 2:30–3:30 p.m.

 - Day 1, Sept.
 25 | WMSC 288: Indigenous peoples and the History of Residential Schools

 - Day 2, Sept.
 26 | WMSC 288: Unconscious bias and debunking stereotypes